castorini/pygaggle/experiments/verT5erini/README.md

 ## Result

-We are expect to see following result for the full pipeline evaluation
+We can expect to see the following results for the full pipeline evaluation of the development set:

 |          | sentence_selection | sentence_label | abstract_label_only | abstract_rationalized |
 |---|---|---|---|---|